Fatma-M/Task-Manager/README.md

 ## Project setup

-you can run npm start to start the server & npm install to get node modules.
+you can run npm start at server file to start the server & npm install to get node modules.

 ```
 npm start